Trilobyte17/TriSlide/docs/blueprint.md

-# **App Name**: TriPuzzle
+# **App Name**: TriSlide

 ## Core Features:

-- Grid Display: Display a triangular grid of tiles with numeric values.
+- Grid Display: Display a triangular grid of colored tiles.
-- Tile Interaction: Implement a drag-and-drop interface for tile manipulation and value combining.
-Same number tiles will combine into the next higher number.
-Zero can only be created by combing '1' tiles.
-Higher numbers combine down to zero.
-Game ends when no further valid moves are possible.
+- Tile Interaction: Implement a drag-and-drop interface for sliding rows or diagonals of tiles to create matches of 3 or more tiles of the same color.
+Matched tiles are removed, and new tiles fall into place from the top.
-- Score Tracking: Track the user's score based on tile combinations.
-Score is multiplied as higher number tiles are formed.
+- Score Tracking: Track the user's score based on the number of matched tiles.
+Higher scores are achieved by creating longer matches.
-- Game Persistence: Implement local storage of user's game state, using their username or an anonymous user id, and provide ability to restore to a previous game.
+- Game Persistence: Implement local storage of user's game state, allowing users to resume previous games.
-- Animation Hints: A simple animation is shown for tiles which merge during gameplay.
-The goal of the animation is to improve usability for novice players to see valid moves.
+- Animation Hints: Smooth animations for tile slides, matches, and new tile appearances to enhance user experience.

 ## Style Guidelines:

-- Pastel or muted color scheme for tiles.
+- Colorful tile scheme with distinct colors for each tile type.
-- Use a color to highlight currently active tiles during drag-and-drop.
+- Highlight active tiles during drag operations.
-- Accent: Complementary color for score display and buttons.
+- Accent: Complementary colors for score display and buttons.
-- Clean and readable font for numbers on tiles and score display.
+- Clean and readable font for score and controls.
 - Centralized triangular grid layout with score and controls at the top.
-- Smooth transitions for tile movements and combinations.
+- Smooth transitions for tile movements and matches.
-- Minimalist icons for game controls (e.g., restart, settings).
+- Minimalist icons for game controls (e.g., restart, new game).